-The Executive Committee of DKV Belgium is composed of 6 members: The Chief Executive officer (CEO), the Chief Financial Officer (CFO) and the Chief Risk Officer (CRO), The Chief Commercial Officer (CCO), the Chief Operating Officer (COO), the Chief Transformation Officer (CTO)1.
+The Executive Committee of DKV Belgium is composed of seven members: The Chief Executive officer (CEO), the Chief Financial Officer (CFO), the Chief Risk Officer (CRO), the Chief Commercial Officer (CCO), the Chief Operating Officer (COO), the Chief Transformation Officer (CTO) and the Chief Information Officer (CIO).
 Currently the CEO, the CFO and the CRO are members of both the Executive Committee and the Board of Directors.
-The CCO, COO and CTO2 are only members of the Executive Committee and not members of the Board of Directors.
+The CCO, COO, CTO and CIO are only members of the Executive Committee and not members of the Board of Directors.